veganjay/ctf_writeups/Hackvent_2018/README.md

 ## Solution

 Sometimes the easy ones are harder than the hard challenges.
 This was one of them.
-It took some serious google skills to learn this was copy protection from the game "secret of monkey island".
+It took some serious web searching to learn this was copy protection from the game "secret of monkey island".

 A [code wheel is available online](http://www.oldgames.sk/codewheel/secret-of-monkey-island-dial-a-pirate).